berryhill/echo-user-boiler/README.md

 ## API

 #### POST/user
-Creates a User with a form
+Creates a User with JSON
-JSON
 ```
 {
   "username": {string},